TransitScreen/CityMotion-Plugin/Documentation/api-documentation/CityMotion-Plugin-Documentation.md

 - Route alerts: Card rows will show agency alerts when available.
 - Update recovery: In the event of network connection interruption or slowdown, we will automatically retry loading cards, with an intelligent back-off schedule.

-# Base URL

-To clarify the base URL domains used in this documentation:

-- https://citymo.io is our short link service that conceals the longer endpoint URL and parameters.
-Most basic integrations will use this URL.

-- https://citymotion.io is the direct endpoint to which query parameters can be appended.
-Only advanced integration users should use this endpoint.

 # Integration Use Cases

-CityMotion-Plugin can be used in the following modes.
-Depending on your use case, you may have purchased Location Code or you may have access to Coordinates mode.
+CityMotion-Plugin can be used in two modes depending on your use case - you may have purchased a Location Code for your buildings,  or you may have access to Coordinates mode for use anywhere.

+CityMotion-Plugin can be integrated into apps in three ways depending on your technical needs.
+- You will have access to the most features and best experience if you use *In-App with Plugin Code* integration, but it requires you to add native code to your app.
+- To get started faster, you can use our no-code integrations.
+The *In-App* integration is the best option if you don't require external app links. *External Browser* supports external app links, but loads in an external web browser; it can also be used if your app does not have Location Services enabled.

-1. *Location Code* - A URL referencing a `locationCode` that provides pre-determined cards for a fixed location like a building (ie: https://citymo.io/{LOCATION_CODE} or https://citymotion.io/?key={KEY}&locationCode={LOCATION_CODE})
+1. *Location Code* - A URL referencing a `locationCode` that provides pre-determined cards for a fixed location like a building (ie: https://citymo.io/{LOCATION_CODE} (Note: https://citymo.io is our short link service that conceals the longer endpoint URL and parameters.)

+Low-code option:
+  - *In-App with Plugin Code* - Load this URL in a WebView using our Plugin wrapper code.
+This supports all features including external app links.

+No-code options:
   - *In-App* - Load this URL in a WebView inside your third-party app.
 This supports all features except external app links.

-  - *In-App with Plugin Code* - Load this URL in a WebView using our Plugin wrapper code.
-This supports all features.

   - *External Browser* - Load this URL in a Safari browser (triggered from your app).
-This supports all features without use of wrapper code, but takes users out of your app.
+This supports all features including external app links, without the use of wrapper code, but takes users out of your app into Safari.

 2. *Coordinates* - A URL referencing `coordinates` (latitude, longitude) that will query our API for information at that spot. (ie: http://citymotion.io/?key={KEY}&coordinates={LAT,LNG})

+Low-code option:
+  - *In-App with Plugin Code* - Load this URL in a WebView using our Plugin wrapper code.
+This supports all features including external app links.

+No-code options:
   - *In-App* - Load this URL in a WebView inside your third-party app.
 This supports most features except for external app links.

-  - *In-App with Plugin Code* - Load this URL in a WebView using our Plugin wrapper code.
-This supports all features including external app links.

   - *External Browser* - Load this URL in a Safari browser (triggered from your app).
-This supports all features without use of wrapper code.
+This supports all features including external app links, without the use of wrapper code, but takes users out of your app into Safari.

-3. *Geolocation* - A URL flagged with `geolocation=true` that will attempt to ask the user's browser for their current location. (ie: http://citymotion.io/?key={KEY}&geolocation=true)

-  - *In-App* - This method is not supported.

-  - *In-App with Plugin Code* - Our Plugin wrapper code will automatically begin sending location information to the WebView.

-  - *External Browser* - Load this URL in a Safari browser (triggered from your app).
-The user will then authorize Safari to provide location information to CityMotion Plugin.

 # Endpoints